-- Trains your hamstrings, glutes, and lower back as a unit.
+- This exercise trains your hamstrings, glutes, and lower back as a unit.

-- Improved hip extension because your hips are extending powerfully on each rep helping to improve glute lockout strength.
+- You’ll improve your hip extension because your hips are extending powerfully on each rep helping to improve glute lockout strength.

 - Strengthening the glutes and lower back helps protect the lower back from injury.